 Concurrent Enrollment.
-Provided that the other university regulations concerning enrollment, graduation requirements, and transfer of credits are not violated, a student may enroll in classes at other institutions or in correspondence courses while enrolled at ASU.
+Provided that the other university regulations concerning enrollment, graduation requirements, and transfer of credits are not violated, a student may enroll in classes at other institutions or in independent learning courses while enrolled at ASU.
 However, the student is urged to seek advising before concurrent enrollment to assure orderly progress toward a degree.
 If total credits exceed the maximum course load, prior permission must be granted by the college standards committee.
-See "Course Loads," page 58.
+See "Course Loads," this page.